nglgzz/42/README.md

 - Splittable – You can split the keyboard for more comfort, or use it as one piece for better portability.
 - Hot-swappable switches – No desoldering pain if you want to try new switches.

+## Feedback

+If you have some feedback or questions, feel free to [create an issue](https://github.com/nglgzz/42/issues/new).
+Your input is more than welcome!

 ## Pics